-Best practice: Ensure that the emucprov and emumdapi wrapper libraries appear before the cryptoki library in your library search path.
+Note: For best practice, ensure that the emucprov and emumdapi wrapper libraries appear before the cryptoki library in your library search path.

 The following diagram illustrates the functionality provided by the FM SDK in emulation mode.
 See the FM SDK Programming Guide for more information.